alloba/book-of-hours-notes/books/The Origins of Hours.md

 ## Description
 The Origins of Hours

-The sage and ecstatic Soham, a frequent visitor to the Mansus, claimed to have discoursed with the Beachcrow in person.
+The sage and ecstatic Soham, a frequent visitor to [[world-at-large/The Mansus|the Mansus]], claimed to have discoursed with the Beachcrow in person.
 Soham later insisted on a sky-burial.
 ### Partial Study Description

 ### Study Complete Description